Applications of Arithmetic Geometric Mean Inequality

 The following lemma which was proved by Bhatia [1] is essential to prove the next theorem.

-Lemma 2 Let be arbitrary operator in.
-Then
+Lemma 2 Let be arbitrary operator in

 (3.4)